-Boston College has approximately 15,000 students, of which roughly 7,000 are resident on campus and hundreds are from countries all over the world.
+Boston College has approximately 15,000 students, of which roughly 7,700 are resident on campus and hundreds are from countries all over the world.
 Additionally, Boston College has approximately 3,500 faculty and staff, and the campus population can be as much as 45,000 people during events such as home football games.

-Special populations consist of the following:
+Special populations and facilities include the following:

-- Children's Center that is a preschool program with extended day in the afternoon for 42 children ages 2 years 9 months to 5 years. - Campus School which serves learners aged 3 to 21 with multiple disabilities, including complex health care needs for 45 children. - Jesuit Community located at St. Mary's Hall. - St. John's Seminary located on the Brighton campus.
+- Children's Center that is a preschool program with extended day in the afternoon for 42 children ages 2 years 9 months to 5 years. - Campus School which serves learners aged 3 to 21 with multiple disabilities, including complex health care needs for 45 children. - Jesuit Community located at St. Mary's Hall. - Facilities operated by third parties (ie: St. John's Seminary, rental house properties, etc.)..